Updated 16/09/2024

 While our furry family members have some cool tricks up their sleeves, their cooling mechanisms aren't foolproof, making them vulnerable to overheating in hot weather.

-Heat exhaustion can quickly escalate to a dangerous heat stroke if not treated right away.
+Heat exhaustion can quickly escalate to a dangerous heat stroke if not treated quickly and in the right away.
 Things like fresh water, cooling mats for dogs, and keeping your pooch pal out of direct heat can help prevent this, but if you suspect your pooch may be suffering from heat exhaustion - don’t delay, and seek the advice of your vet right away.

 Watch out for these "hot dog" warnings: